snowplow-archive/snowplow.github.com/_posts/2017-02-21-snowplow-r87-chichen-itza-released.md

 1. When you want to use new EBS-only instance types, such as the `c4` series, for your EMR jobs
 2. When you have significant event volumes and you would like much more finegrained control over the amount of disk you are allocating to the HDFS cluster that is formed out of the task nodes

-EmrEtlRunner lets you attach one EBS volume to each node, broadly exposing the XXX.
+EmrEtlRunner lets you attach one EBS volume to each node, broadly exposing the functionality described in the [EMR documentation for Amazon EBS volumes] [emr-ebs-docs].
+For an example, please see the upgrade section **5.2 Updating config.yml** below.

 <h2 id="emretlrunner-misc">2.
 EmrEtlRunner stability and performance improvements</h2>